Gail Platt: Relationship with Joe McIntyre

 In 2008, Gail began a relationship with Joe McIntyre portrayed by Reece Dinsdale.
 The relationship was rocky just like most of Gail's other relationships but the two characters later went on to marry.
-Conclusion to the storyline and ending of the relationship resulting in Joe's death.
+The conclusion to the storyline and ending of the relationship came as a result of Joe's death.
 In November 2009, The Sun reported Joe would decide to disappear on a boating holiday in the Lake District after experiencing a debt crisis which begins to spiral out of control.
 In a surprise twist, Joe ends up losing his life for real when a sail pole knocks him unconscious and into freezing cold water before he can carry out his plan in full.
 The plot somewhat mirrored the real-life case of fraudster John Darwin, who faked his own death while canoeing before turning up alive five years later in December 2007.
 A source said: "It's a copycat storyline of Darwin's insurance scam.
 Corrie bosses have decided that Joe will meet a watery end.
 He decides to fake his own death to avoid his crippling debt problems and leave wife Gail with the proceeds from his life insurance."

 Speaking of how Joe compared to Gail's other husband, Helen Worth said: "On paper, Joe looks quite normal!
 He's like any other normal man with problems and they're getting on top of him.
 Gail will share those problems.
 Like she says, when Gail marries him, Joe's problems become her problems and that's the way it should be.
 That sums their relationship up, really.
 She'll do anything for him because Gail can't let her dream go.
 To realise that he's the wrong man would spell the end of her dream, so she's not going to do it."

 In 2009, Worth revealed in an interview with the Daily Mirror that she thought Coronation Street bosses were going to write the character out of the soap as an upcoming storyline would see her on trial for murder: "At the time I was genuinely anxious as to whether it was the end of the road for me and Coronation Street...
 I wasn't shocked, because it can happen to an actor at any time.
 But I was very pleased when I found out that whatever happens at Gail's trial, I will be staying in the show."